rng-guy/NFSMWBartender/README.txt

 COP (BINARY) STRINGS ("BartenderSettings\Basic\Labels.ini"):

  • This feature is completely incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
-Either delete this mod's "Labels.ini" configuration file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" file.
+Either delete Bartender's "Labels.ini" configuration file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" file.